SolaceDev/pubsubplus-connector-kafka-source/README.md

 ![Event Mesh](resources/EventMesh.png)

-A single Solace Source Connector will be able to move service events from any upstream service to Kafka via a single connector.
+A single PubSub+ Source Connector will be able to move service events from any upstream service to Kafka via a single connector.

-The Solace Source Connector also ties into Solace's location transparency for the Event Mesh PubSub+ brokers.
+The PubSub+ Source Connector also ties into Solace's location transparency for the Event Mesh PubSub+ brokers.
 Solace supports a wide range of brokers for deployment.
 There are three major categories of Solace PubSub+ brokers: dedicated extreme performance hardware appliances, high performance software brokers that are deployed as software images (deployable under most Hypervisors, Cloud IaaS and PaaS layers and in Docker) and provided as a fully managed Cloud MaaS (Messaging as a Service).

 It does not matter what Solace Broker is used or where it is deployed, it can become part of the Solace Event Mesh.
-Therefore, there are no restrictions on where the Solace Source Connector is deployed or what PubSub+ broker is used to connect Kafka to the Solace Event Bus.
+Therefore, there are no restrictions on where the PubSub+ Source Connector is deployed or what PubSub+ broker is used to connect Kafka to the Solace Event Bus.
-The Solace Event Mesh infrastructure will allow, via the Solace Source Connector, any events in the Event Mesh to be transported and stored in Kafka.
+The Solace Event Mesh infrastructure will allow, via the PubSub+ Source Connector, any events in the Event Mesh to be transported and stored in Kafka.

 Consider the following:

 ![Location Independence](resources/SolaceCloud1.png)

 It does not matter where in the Service Mesh the Service is located that generated the event.
-It does not matter if Solace Source Connector was connected to a Solace PubSub+ broker that was an appliance, on premise or Cloud software, or the the Cloud managed MaaS, it will immediately, in real time, be available to pass that data for Storage in Kafka.
+It does not matter if PubSub+ Source Connector was connected to a Solace PubSub+ broker that was an appliance, on premise or Cloud software, or the the Cloud managed MaaS, it will immediately, in real time, be available to pass that data for Storage in Kafka.

 It is important to mention that there is also a Solace Sink Connector for Kafka available.
 The Solace Sink Connector allows consumption of new Kafka Records added to the Kafka brokers to